Yum China (YUMC)

 11. Return on Invested Capital (ROIC)

-Although Yum China hasn’t been the highest-quality company lately because of its poor top-line performance, it found a few growth initiatives in the past that worked out wonderfully.
-Its five-year average ROIC was 27.3%, splendid for a restaurant business.
+Although Yum China hasn’t been the highest-quality company lately, it found a few growth initiatives in the past that worked out wonderfully.
+Its five-year average ROIC was 26.3%, splendid for a restaurant business.

 12. Balance Sheet Assessment

-13. Key Takeaways from Yum China’s Q3 Results
+13. Key Takeaways from Yum China’s Q4 Results

 14. Is Now The Time To Buy Yum China?

-Yum China isn’t a terrible business, but it doesn’t pass our quality test.
-For starters, its revenue growth was a little slower over the last six years, and analysts don’t see anything changing over the next 12 months.
+Yum China isn’t a terrible business, but it isn’t one of our picks.
+First off, its revenue growth was a little slower over the last six years, and analysts don’t see anything changing over the next 12 months.
 And while its new restaurant openings have increased its brand equity, the downside is its poor same-store sales performance has been a headwind.
-On top of that, its gross margins make it more difficult to reach positive operating profits compared to other restaurant businesses.
+On top of that, its gross margins make it more challenging to reach positive operating profits compared to other restaurant businesses.

-Yum China’s P/E ratio based on the next 12 months is 16.9x.
+Yum China’s P/E ratio based on the next 12 months is 17.6x.
 While this valuation is fair, the upside isn’t great compared to the potential downside.
-We're fairly confident there are better stocks to buy right now.
+We're fairly confident there are better investments elsewhere.